Andrew-S-Rosen/mof-adsorbate-initializer/docs/advanced.rst

 --------------------------
 Adding Multiple Adsorbates
 --------------------------
 Instead of adding a single adsorbate, you may want to add an adsorbate to every metal site in a given MOF.
-We will consider the :download:`Ni2Cl2-BTDD <../examples/example_MOFs/Ni2Cl2-BTDD.cif>` MOF from the triatomic tutorial, except this time we will add an H2O molecule to every Ni site.
+We will consider the :download:`Ni-BTP <../examples/example_MOFs/Ni-BTP.cif>` MOF from the diatomic tutorial, except this time we will add an H2O molecule to every Ni site.
 This can be done using the code below.

 .. literalinclude:: ../examples/add_all_H2O.py